 We red-team your LLM and agent system the way a real attacker would, prompt injection, tool abuse, and data leaks across users, then hand back evidence-backed findings and a remediation roadmap mapped to the OWASP LLM Top 10 and MITRE ATLAS.
 Fixed-fee, fixed-scope, principal-run.

-We inventory your AI, classify risk, and find the gaps against the framework you care about, the NIST AI RMF, the EU AI Act, or ISO/IEC 42001, then layer it onto the SOC 2 or ISO 27001 program you already run.
-The result is readiness evidence your auditors, regulators, and enterprise buyers will accept.
+We inventory your AI, classify risk, and find the gaps against the framework you care about, the NIST AI RMF, the EU AI Act, or ISO/IEC 42001, then layer it onto the security and quality system you already run.
+The result is readiness evidence built for auditor, regulator, privacy-office, and enterprise-buyer review.
 Readiness and alignment, not certification.

 Excessive agency, tool abuse, and confused-deputy chains are the new attack surface, and the MCP supply chain underneath them drifts silently.
 We review the tool and agentic layer, then apply the same integrity checks shipped in mcp-warden, our open-source MCP supply-chain lockfile and CI gate, to catch drift before it ships.